Get insider access

 Differences Between Sizes And Variants

-We tested the 40" LG 40WP95C-W, which is the only size available.
-It's part of LG's UltraWide series of monitors designed for content creators and professionals.
-There are other models available in this lineup, some of which are listed below, but they all perform differently.
+We tested the 40-inch LG 40WP95C-W, which is the only size available.
+It's part of LG's UltraWide series of monitors alongside other models like the LG 38WN95C-W, but the other models perform differently, so the results are only valid for this monitor.

 Our unit was manufactured in January 2022; you can see the label here.